-\begin{theo}[Ogus, Berthelot] There exists a canonical equivalence of categories \end{theo} \begin{proof} The result follows from \cite[Theorem 2.2]{Ked16} after extending the field of scalars from $K$ to $\Qpbar$. \end{proof} \begin{rema} In light of Theorem \ref{Ogus:t}, we will feel free to refer to convergent $F$-isocrystals simply as $F$-isocrystals. \end{rema} \begin{defi} Let $\oi(X)$ be the category of \textit{$\Qpbar$-linear overconvergent isocrystals} and $\Foi(X)$ the category of \textit{$\Qpbar$-linear overconvergent $F$-isocrystals}.
-The overconvergent isocrystal associated to the structural sheaf will be denoted by $\calO_X^\dagger$. \end{defi} By definition, there is a natural functor $\epsilon: \Foi(X)\rightarrow \Fisoc(X)$. \begin{theo}[Kedlaya] The functor $\epsilon:\Foi(X)\rightarrow \Fisoc(X)$ is fully faithful. \end{theo} \begin{rema} Even if this functor is fully faithful, the essential image is not closed under subquotients.
-Thus, the essential image is not a Tannakian subcategory in the sense of §\ref{tannakian:ss}, so that the induced morphism on Tannakian groups is not surjective.
-Nevertheless, the morphism is an \textit{epimorphism} in the category of affine group schemes (see \cite{Borel1}).
-See Remark \ref{sl3:r} for further comments. \end{rema}
+This implies that for every finite field extension $K(\kappa)\subseteq L$ there also exists an equivalence Taking the 2-inductive limit over all the finite field extensions $K(\kappa)\subseteq L$ we conclude the proof. \end{proof} \begin{rema} In light of Theorem \ref{Ogus:t}, we will feel free to refer to convergent $F$-isocrystals simply as $F$-isocrystals.
+Besides, in what follows we will mostly work with $\Qpbar$ coefficients.
+Therefore, when we will talk about ($F$-)isocrystals we will actually mean $\Qpbar$-linear convergent ($F$-)isocrystals except when it is explicitly said differently. \end{rema} \begin{defi} Let $\oi(Y)$ be the category of \textit{($\Qpbar$-linear) overconvergent isocrystals} and $\Foi(Y)$ the category of \textit{($\Qpbar$-linear) overconvergent $F$-isocrystals}.
+The overconvergent isocrystal associated to the structural sheaf will be denoted by $\calO_Y^\dagger$. \end{defi} The categories of convergent and overconvergent $F$-isocrystals are related by a natural functor $\epsilon: \Foi(Y)\rightarrow \Fisoc(Y)$. \begin{theo}[\cite{Ked04}] The functor $\epsilon:\Foi(Y)\rightarrow \Fisoc(Y)$ is fully faithful. \end{theo}

+\begin{rema} Even though $\epsilon$ is fully faithful, the essential image is not closed under subquotients.
+Therefore, the essential image is not a Tannakian subcategory in the sense of §\ref{tannakian:ss}, so that the induced morphism on Tannakian groups is not surjective.
+Nevertheless, the morphism is an \textit{epimorphism} in the category of affine group schemes (cf. \cite{Borel1}).
+See also Remark \ref{sl3:r} for further comments. \end{rema}